 Work On Your Form

 Wanna end up in the hospital with a strained or torn rotator cuff?
 Nope.
 Just like when you’re playing golf with the boys, tossing a baseball is all about form, too.
 From where you place your feet to how you hold your shoulders, everything matters.
 Having the best posture and form will make a ton of difference in what kind of velocity you put into that pitch.
+Thumb placement is also very important.
+Instead of exerting extra energy to get your ball further or harder, you can just make sure your thumb isn’t on the ball.
+You lose one to two miles per hours when it’s there during the throw.

 Pay Attention To The Release